-Advertisements of OTC drugs intended for the general public must follow the Appropriate Advertising Standards for Pharmaceuticals. etc. The main points of the Appropriate Advertising Standards are as follows:
+Advertisements of OTC drugs intended for the general public must follow the Appropriate Advertising Standards for Pharmaceuticals, etc. The main points of the Appropriate Advertising Standards are as follows:

-- Advertisement using misleading expressions that may suggest false information regarding the efficacy/effectiveness and safety of the drugs is not allowed. - Using expressions guaranteeing the efficacy/effectiveness, nature and safety of drugs is prohibited. - Noting the efficacy/effectiveness, etc., of drugs that is not acknowledged as innate is prohibited. - Encouraging overdose or abuse of the drugs is prohibited. - Defaming other companies' products is prohibited. - Mentioning that medical personnel or another similar professional recommends a product is prohibited. - Excessive prizes that would appeal to gambling tendencies is prohibited.
+Advertisement using misleading expressions that may suggest false information regarding the efficacy/effectiveness and safety of the drugs is not allowed.

+- Using expressions guaranteeing the efficacy/effectiveness, nature and safety of drugs is prohibited. - Noting the efficacy/effectiveness, etc., of drugs that is not acknowledged as innate is prohibited. - Encouraging overdose or abuse of the drugs is prohibited. - Defaming other companies' products is prohibited. - Mentioning that medical personnel or another similar professional recommends a product is prohibited. - Excessive prizes that would appeal to gambling tendencies is prohibited.
 In principle, advertisements shall not state that medicines are given out as prizes or promotional gifts.
 Advertisements shall not convey that medicines will be handed out in exchange for containers, wrappers, etc., of drugs. - Using expressions that may convey discomfort, concern and fear is prohibited.
-Advertisements shall also not create discomfort, nuisance, etc. - When advertising through emails: - show contact information (email address, etc.) of the 0 distributor, etc., of the drug;
+Advertisements shall also not create discomfort, nuisance, etc. - When advertising via email: - show contact information (email address, etc.) of the 0 distributor, etc., of the drug - indicate in the subject line of an email that it is an 0 advertisement if the email was sent unilaterally without the request or consent of the consumer - set forth an option and procedure to refuse further 0 advertisement emails in the advertisement email, and such refusal request must be followed - In sponsored programs on television or radio, people in the programs may not comment on or suggest certain drugs'

-- the subject line of an email with the advertisement must indicate that it is an advertisement if the email was sent unilaterally without the request or consent of the consumer; and - the advertisement email must set forth an option and procedure to refuse further advertisement emails, and such refusal request must be followed. - In sponsored programs on television or radio, people on the programs may not comment on or suggest certain drugs' quality, efficacy, safety and other related qualities.
-Advertisements for sponsored programs for children require special attention not to induce wrong perception of the drugs. - Advertisements should not encourage relaxed usage of medicines by emphasizing the methods of cosmetic use or consumption as foodstuff, or methods of using medical equipment as cosmetic equipment or health equipment. - Advertising that significantly lacks integrity or misleads as to the nature of medicines is prohibited.
+quality, efficacy, safety and other related qualities.
+Advertisements for sponsored programs for children require special attention not to induce the wrong perception of the drugs.

+- Advertisements should not encourage relaxed usage of medicines by emphasizing the methods of cosmetic use or consumption as foodstuff, or methods of using medical equipment as cosmetic equipment or health equipment. - Advertising that significantly lacks integrity or misleads as to the nature of medicines is prohibited.